minecraftforum/rules-archive/rules/other_platforms/rules.markdown

 * __Label threads__

-    Plese label threads according to what platform it will work with whether it be iOS, Android or both.
+    Please label threads according to what platform it will work with whether it be iOS, Android or both.

 * __Porting Texture Packs__